Nicolas-Reyland/GameBrowser/README.md

 # GameBrowser ⚠️ french project ⚠️
+🥖 This project is made for french speakers.
+The GUI is in french, so I figured the README should be in french too. 🥖

 Un programme pour parcourir et lancer vos jeux (ou programmes), puis suivre leur performances.
 Tout ceci, en utilisant bien moins de resources que les programmes typiques de ce type.

 ## Installation